maksbond/100DaysOfSwiftUI/Resources/Day_77/Day_77.md

 ## Description

-Day 77 was a challenge #6 project.
+Day 77 was a first day of Challenge6 project.

 ## Tasks